-Some Seattle streets could see speed cameras installed in the future to prevent illegal racing
+Some Seattle streets could see speed cameras installed to prevent illegal racing

 Illegal street races in Seattle and in the region have sometimes ended in violence or injury.

-During the full council meeting on Tuesday, several West Seattle residents said in public comment that high speed racing and stunt driving has made their neighborhoods less safe.
+During the full council meeting Tuesday, several West Seattle residents said in public comment that high speed racing and stunt driving has made their neighborhoods less safe.
 Residents cited an incident 10 days ago, when a high-speed crash sent a woman’s car into the water and the woman to the hospital.

-Early Sunday morning, an illegal street racing event in Capitol Hill ended in violence after four people were shot.
+Early Sunday, an illegal street racing event in Capitol Hill ended in violence after four people were shot.
 Seattle Police said “initial attempts to disband the crowd were met with resistance” before the shooting.
 Two other shootings, in Kent and Auburn, also occurred after illegal street races this year.

-“While it will not solve all the reckless driving problems, this technology is another tool in our tool belt to reduce collisions and save lives on some of our city’s most dangerous roadways,” Pedersen said on Tuesday.
+“While it will not solve all the reckless driving problems, this technology is another tool in our tool belt to reduce collisions and save lives on some of our city’s most dangerous roadways,” Pedersen said Tuesday.

-Recently, Washington State also expanded the use of automated speed cameras to include locally designated “restricted racing zones.”
+Recently, Washington state also expanded the use of automated speed cameras to include locally designated “restricted racing zones.”

 Automated traffic cameras have been used in Seattle for red light enforcement for nearly 20 years and in school zones for over 10 years.
 Last year, the Seattle Department of Transportation installed cameras and started issuing fines for people who block certain intersections or enter certain bus lanes.